wireapp/wire-server/docs/src/developer/developer/cassandra-interaction.md

 ***To summarize: When working on multiple tables with related data (e.g. user_by_conversation_id and conversation_by_user_id), use 'batch' statements to achieve atomicity!
 When inserting lots of data into the same table, do not use batch statements.***

+## The case for more 'batch' statement usage

+Adding to the section before, an example taken out of thin air to argue for more usage of `batch`
+statements:

+*Example: Let's say there's a new Wire chat, and I add you to this chat X. In the database we have one table users_by_conversation with primary key conversationId, and one table conversations_by_users with primary key userId.*

+Then, there are two ways of writing code for that:

+* way 1: use a batch statement to insert the user->conv and conv->user entries of chatX-User-A and User-A-chatX.
+* way 2: insert these rows separately in some order of your choosing.

+Now, if the Haskell process crashes midway, then we can have these outcomes:
+- with way 1: either the write succeeded or it didn't.
+So either User-A is in chat X (way-1-A) or they are not (way-1-B).
+But either way it's in both tables or in none, depending on when the crash happened.
+- with way 2: there's a chance one write to one table went through but the other didn't.

+So with way-1-A - 5 minutes later - both User-A looking at their conversation list sees chat X appear; and other members of chat X looking at the member list of that chat see User-A as a member.
+With way-1-B: User-A doesn't see chat-X and other members of the chat don't see User-A as a member.
+With way-2: It's inconsistent: User-A sees the chat, but other people can't see him, or when accessing the chat some error occurs, and it's weird.
+Or he's in the chat but doesn't see the chat appear in their UI and it's weird.

+Now, way-1-B can be retried.
+I can try and add User-A again to chat X.

+That there is no isolation as the I in [ACID](https://en.wikipedia.org/wiki/ACID) - well, here I don't care.
+Anyway we have a race condition: User-B refreshing the member list of chat X will see no User-A until t=`<addition-time>` and thereafter sees User-A appear.
+That in theory there is a time gap between the writes of two tables where user-A is in one table but not the other doesn't matter for User-B, it's a state change from not-in-chat to in-chat.
+Similarly for User-A himself, it's a state change from not-in-chat to in-chat, the access pattern of reading the member list in a weird order isn't relevant here.
+At worst a refresh will show the new state of things.

+But way-2 is terrible!
+It will forever remain weird and appear as a bug either for User-A, or all other users in that chat, or all of us, and not resolve.
+In this case a batch statement is **miles** better from a user perspective in the Wire context.

 ## Examples of code design for optimal user-level consistency in complex scenarios